zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  One of the credentials was null or empty
+  One of the credentials was null or empty.

   **Action:**

-  Try with full set of credentials
+  Try with a full set of credentials.

 ### ZWEAS122E